-Question 9.
+Question 12.
 Is the optimal policy for cart-pole unique?

-but as long as it does not fall this is not penalized by the reward function.
+Answer 12.
+No. An action might cause the pole to move away from vertical, but as long as it does not fall this is not penalized by the reward function.

-Question 10.
+Question 13.
 Is the state representation Markovian?

-Answer 10.
-No. In order for the transition function to cause a transition to s{∞} after twenty seconds, the state must encode the current time step.
+Answer 13.
+No. In order for the transition function to cause a transition to ∞ after twenty seconds, the state must encode the current time step.

-2.5.5 Finite-Horizon MDPs
+2.7.5 Finite-Horizon MDPs